openweave/openweave-mfgn-examples/doc/DeviceAssociationInLocalNetwork.md

 }
 ```

-##### Set up as a DeviceDescription Server
+##### Set up as a `DeviceDescriptionServer`

-As mentioned in section DeviceDescription, ocsensor assumes the server-side role in the device
+As mentioned in section DeviceDescription, ocsensor assumes the
+server-side role in the device
 association established via DeviceDescription.

 Code of interest:
 - [DeviceDescriptionServer.h](https://github.com/openweave/openweave-core/blob/master/src/adaptations/device-layer/include/Weave/DeviceLayer/internal/DeviceDescriptionServer.h)
 - [DeviceDescriptionServer.cpp](https://github.com/openweave/openweave-core/blob/master/src/adaptations/device-layer/DeviceDescriptionServer.cpp)

-However, note that ocsensor does not need to implement any code to support its role of DeviceDescription Server since this is a standard profile of Weave.
+However, note that ocsensor does not need to implement any code
+to support its role of DeviceDescription Server since this is a
+standard profile of Weave.
-The call to ConnectivityMgr().SetUserSelectedModeTimeout() does trigger a call to DeviceDescriptionServer.
+The call to ConnectivityMgr().SetUserSelectedModeTimeout() does
+trigger a call to DeviceDescriptionServer.

-##### Disabling UserSelectedMode
+##### Disabling `UserSelectedMode`

-It is important to disable UserSelectedMode with the ocsensor at some point in time to
+It is important to disable UserSelectedMode with the ocsensor at
+some point in time to
 prevent it from being associated with more than one lock.

 For example, in a scenario with two locks and two sensors: